termMed/relationship-id-reconciliation/README.md

 The process includes 4 stages, some of them optional according to the parameters passed to the runner class.

-When a relationship or a group matches, it is removed from the candidate set and the following iteration match with the rest of the candidates.
+When a relationship or a group matches, it is removed from the candidate set and the following iteration matches with the rest of the candidates.

-### Relationship Groups reconciliation
+#### 1. Relationship Groups reconciliation
 The first stage uses group composition matching, ignoring the groupId, to identify previously released groups that have not changed the composition.

 If the entire group matches, all the relatiomship ids are inherited from previous release.

-### Individual relationships matching
+#### 2. Individual relationships matching
 This second stage searches for matches in the remaining relationships.

 To identify individual relationships, the matching process uses an incremental approach, starting with a strict policy, and relaxing the policy in subsequent runs.
-If after all the steps the relationship was not identified is considered new and it will be assigned a new id.
+If, after all the steps the relationship was not identified, its considered new and it will be assigned a new id.

 Individual relationships are matched inside groups, tracking them through different groups and ungrouped state changes.